 GENERATE AND INCREASE THE USE OF SAFE, RELIABLE, AND CLEAN ENERGY The Cape will need to generate its own renewable sources of energy to support the transition from fossil fuels to clean energy.
 While the Cape, and Massachusetts generally, will directly benefit from the wind energy generation facilities being planned and permitted in the ocean water off-shore of Martha's Vineyard and Nantucket, the operation of these facilities is still years away and will not meet all of the Commonwealth's renewable energy needs.
 The Climate Action Plan acknowledges that the Cape will have to contribute to renewable energy generation and storage, and that various strategies are needed to realize a future powered by electricity.
-Facilitate renewable energy investment - Steps under this action include encouraging businesses and municipalities to finance and install renewable energy systems on private and public facilities.
+Facilitate investment in renewable energy generation and storage - Steps under this action include encouraging businesses and municipalities to finance and install renewable energy systems and storage on private and public facilities.
 There is an opportunity for businesses to incorporate onsite renewable energy generation as part of their branding and marketing; similarly, government entities can lead by example through onsite generation of renewable energy.
 Additionally, renewable energy investments will require workers to install and maintain these systems; a step will include providing workers with the skills necessary for the new and expanding jobs associated with new technologies.
 Use clean energy sources in municipal operations - Municipalities can lead the way on many fronts, using public funds, to electrify municipal operations.
 Municipalities can acquire electric vehicles for many municipal needs, like inspection and emergency vehicles.
 Towns can invest in renewable energy generation on municipal buildings and in carports over parking lots, and in appropriate land-based installations that do not result in extensive new clearing.
-And since towns may not be able to generate all of their own energy needs, especially in the short term, an important element in the mix is for towns to specify clean energy in their electricity source purchasing. - Encourage renewable energy installations that limit new clearing and loss of sequestered carbon - New energy generation on Cape Cod is needed to address current and future electricity needs.
+And since towns may not be able to generate all of their own energy needs, especially in the short term, an important element in the mix is for towns to specify clean energy in their electricity source purchasing.
+Encourage renewable energy installations that limit new clearing and loss of sequestered carbon - New energy generation on Cape Cod is needed to address current and future electricity needs.
 Siting new energy facilities should be done thoughtfully to avoid adverse impacts that work against other regional interests.
-Steps to support appropriate siting of renewable energy facilities include: development and adoption of model solar siting bylaws; engaging historic commissions to ensure historic interests are incorporated into new regulations; developing design guidelines for solar canopies so that these facilities can better blend into the local character; and create incentives to appropriately site renewable energy facilities. - Identify safe affordable renewable energy sources - New energy development should not sacrifice safety, and should strive to remain affordable to all energy consumers.
-Steps to help address this action include pursuing and supporting bulk clean power purchase agreements through entities like the Cape Light Compact; diversifying the mix of renewable energy options in the power supply to help keep costs down; exploring alternate sources of energy such as renewable biomethane, geothermal heating/cooling pumps, and combined heat and power generating facilities; and exploring the potential energy sources from waste materials such as mining plastic from landfills for diesel fuel and capturing landfill emissions.
+Steps to support appropriate siting of renewable energy facilities include: development and adoption of model solar siting bylaws; engaging historic commissions to ensure historic interests are incorporated into new regulations; developing design guidelines for solar canopies so that these facilities can better blend into the local character: and create incentives to appropriately site renewable energy facilities.

+Identify safe affordable renewable energy sources - Steps to help address this action include the state or towns providing a financial backstop for providing a financial backstop for long-term renewable energy contract procurement by entities like the Cape Light Compact; diversifying the mix of renewable energy options in the power supply to help keep costs down; exploring alternate sources of energy such as renewable biomethane, geothermal heating/cooling pumps, and combined heat and power generating facilities; and exploring the potential energy sources from waste materials such as mining plastic from landfills for diesel fuel and capturing landfill emissions.
 Engage renewable energy consumers as possible producers - There is the potential for private energy generators, such as non-energy businesses who have invested in renewable energy generation and battery storage onsite, and electric vehicle owners, such as those with large vehicle fleets, to become sources of energy during black-outs or other times when the traditional energy grid is offline.
+Improved incentives from the state and support from utilities for these activities could encourage further investment in distributed energy production and storage.